Eastern yellowjacket: Colony cycle

-A colony consists of three types of individuals in a social group: queens, workers, and males.
+A colony consists of three types of individuals in a social group - queens, workers, and males.
 New colonies are founded annually during the spring.
-This is determined by location, but will occur around May or June in the northern regions and around September in southern regions.
+This is determined by location, but typically occurs around May or June in the northern regions and around September in southern regions.
 Due to the seasonal differences, the northern cycle is typically shorter than in the south, resulting in smaller nest sizes.
 A queen, which mated earlier in the year and spent the winter in diapause, founds a colony by raising the first group of workers.
 Until the first offspring emerge as adults, the lone queen lays eggs, forages for food, cares for the young, and defends the nest.
 These workers maintain and expand the nest when they mature, while the queen continues to produce more offspring.
 The workers' job is to build 850 to 9700 cells, of which about 30% are dedicated to queen cells.
 When these queen cells begin to be constructed, the nest is said to have matured.
 In the north, colonies peak around August or September, while southern colonies tend to peak around October to November.
 When winter comes, the colony dies and only some of the queens survive to begin a new colony the next nesting cycle.